Losant/losant-docs/docs/dashboards/time-series-graph.md

 * **Series Label** is the label to apply to the data series in the graph's legend and tooltip.
 * **Color** is the color used to represent the data in the chart.
 These are automatically assigned as series are added, but each can be overridden.
 * **Display As** is the graph type.
 "Line" is the default, but series may also be displayed as bar charts or area charts.
+* <strong><a href="https://www.mathsisfun.com/data/cumulative-tables-graphs.html" target="\_blank">Cumulative</a></strong>, when checked, means that the point graphed at any given time is the sum of that point plus all previous points that are currently displayed.
+* <strong>Connect Line Across Data Gaps</strong>, when checked, will display a line between all reported data points.
+If not checked, the line connecting data points will break if no data was reported for that resolution bucket.
+If "Bar" is selected for the display style, this option is disabled.
 * **Line Weight** is the thickness of the line applied to the series.
 If "Bar" is selected for the display style, this option is disabled.
-* <strong><a href="https://www.mathsisfun.com/data/cumulative-tables-graphs.html" target="\_blank">Cumulative</a></strong>, when checked, means that the point graphed at any given time is the sum of that point plus all previous points that are currently displayed.
+* **Line Type** is the style of the line applied to the series.
+If "Bar" is selected for the display style, this option is disabled.
 * **Y Axis Label** is an optional label to apply to the Y Axis.
 If provided, this will draw a new axis for this series; however, if any two axes labels, minimums and maximums all match, only one of the two axes will be drawn on the graph.
 If left blank, the default left axis is used for the series.
 * **Y Axis Min** and **Y Axis Max** are user-defined caps at the bottom and top of the chart, respectively.
 Data for the series will be graphed on this scale.
 If you choose not to define a minimum or maximum value, the Time Series Graph will automatically define a scale based on the data set it is currently rendering for the data series.